Skip to main content

 Best for: Families and small groups who want a bracelet for everyone at the lowest total cost

-• ~9 feet of 550lb 7-core paracord — genuine multi-strand paracord that separates into individual inner strands for fishing line, repair thread, or snare cord
+• ~9 feet of 550lb 7-core paracord — genuine multi-strand cord that separates into individual inner strands for fishing line, repair thread, or snare cord

-• Ferro rod fire starter — the key differentiator vs the RLXMARTD 8-pack, which omits fire-starting tools entirely
+• Ferro rod fire starter — the key differentiator versus the RLXMARTD whistle-only 8-pack, which omits fire-starting tools entirely

 • 4 distinct colors — orange, black, camo, and tan, so each person in a group gets their own identifiable bracelet